Maybe you already live in an older house. Perhaps you’re planning to move into one.

 Replace Worn-Out Wires

 Houses built in the 19th and early 20th centuries often contain knob-and-tube wiring, which may be worn out and lacks the capacity to handle modern electric loads.
-In fact, many insurance companies will not cover your home unless knob-and-tube wiring is either replaced or augmented with updated electrical wiring.
+In fact, many insurance companies will not cover your home unless the knob-and-tube wiring is either replaced or augmented with updated electrical wiring.

 Look for Symptoms of Damaged Wiring